 Evening

 Take advantage of The Roman Baths’ later opening times and soak up the rich history of this remarkably preserved 2,000 year old site.
-Pause to enjoy the special atmosphere around the Great Bath, which will is torchlit every evening throughout the summer
+Pause to enjoy the special atmosphere around the Great Bath, which is torchlit every evening throughout the summer and also has special events during winter.

 Image: The Roman Baths